Clara Admin Suite for practice owners

 Sample packet

-Sample packet copy can show the synthetic payroll-readiness packet and workpaper shape.
+Sample packet copy can show the illustrative payroll-readiness packet and workpaper shape.

-The visible sample remains illustrative and uses fake practice names, fake totals, and synthetic exception examples only.
+The visible sample remains illustrative and uses fake practice names, fake totals, and illustrative exception examples only.

 Examples stay limited to buyer-safe workflow descriptions.
 ClaraOps does not use fake testimonials, customer logos, certification claims, legal/compliance advice, payroll guarantees, or production-data examples.